GenSpectrum/silo-benchmark-ci/docs/help_text.md

    got severed and you want to tell that you're done later:
-   `evobench-run wd unmark $id` (this just makes the directory eligible again for deletion by the cronjob that is running `evobench-run wd cleanup`; you can also delete the working directory from the file system manually).
+   `evobench-run wd unmark $id` (this just makes the directory eligible again for deletion by the cronjob that is running `evobench-run wd cleanup`; if you want to delete the working directory immediately, run `evobench-run wd delete $id` now, or (carefully!) delete it from the file system manually).

 # Results and datasets